thenativeweb/runfork/README.md

 ### Detecting when the fork exits

 To get notified when the script exits, provide the `onExit` property in the `options` object.
-This function will get called with the exit code as well as the stdout and the stderr streams.
+This function will get called with the exit code as well as the stdout and the stderr streams:

 ```javascript
 const stop = runfork({